4.1a Does the combined authority corporate plan include a net zero target and make tackling the climate emergency one of its main priorities? - /

 - Low

-Does the combined authority have a Portfolio Holder that has Climate Change explicitly in their remit?
-Criteria met if the combined authority has a role such as Chair of Environment Committee or any title or portfolio holder with the words climate change, climate action, climate emergency, environmental sustainability, environment or similar in it.
-This role can be merged with another role, such as environment and transport or split across multiple roles, such as one named person for sustainable transport and another for low carbon energy.
-Related role names are valid, such as: (Deputy Portfolio Holder) Low Carbon and Renewable Energy. | 7 out of 11 councils got full marks for this question. |
+Does the combined authority have a Cabinet member or Portfolio Holder that has climate change explicitly in their remit?
+Criteria met if the council has a role such as Chair of Environment Committee, Cabinet Member for Environment, Chair of Environment and Climate Change Scrutiny Committee or any title with the words Climate Change, Climate Action, Climate Emergency, Environmental Sustainability, Environment or similar in it.
+This role can be merged with another role, such as Environment and Transport. | councils got full marks for this question. |

 - FOI